 DefinitionThis section has been translated automatically.

-The fine-leaved alder buckthorn, also known as Frangula alnus 'Asplenifolia' or Rhamnus frangula, is an upright shrub that grows all year round and can reach a height of up to 2 metres.
+The fine-leaved alder, also called Frangula alnus 'Asplenifolia' or Rhamnus frangula, is an upright shrub that grows all year round and reaches a height of up to 2 metres.
 Its distribution area is Europe, the Mediterranean region and the Near East.
-S.a.
-American decaying tree, Rhamnus purshianus.
+See also American black alder, Rhamnus purshianus.